tigoe/mqtt-examples/readme.md

 ## MQTT, Web Sockets, and Encryption

 You can make an MQTT request directly, or you can do it encrypted.
 You can also make MQTT requests over websockets.
 Each transport method is typically done on a different port number.
-For example, test.mosquitto.org lists the following ports:
+For example, [test.mosquitto.org](https://test.mosquitto.org) lists the following ports:

-* 1883 : MQTT, unencrypted
+* 1883 MQTT, unencrypted, unauthenticated
+* 1884 MQTT, unencrypted, authenticated
-* 8883 : MQTT, encrypted
+* 8883 MQTT, encrypted, unauthenticated
-* 8884 : MQTT, encrypted, client certificate required
+* 8884 MQTT, encrypted, client certificate required
+* 8885 MQTT, encrypted, authenticated
+* 8886 MQTT, encrypted, unauthenticated
+* 8887 MQTT, encrypted, server certificate deliberately expired
-* 8080 : MQTT over WebSockets, unencrypted
+* 8080 MQTT over WebSockets, unencrypted, unauthenticated
-* 8081 : MQTT over WebSockets, encrypted
+* 8081 MQTT over WebSockets, encrypted, unauthenticated
+* 8090 MQTT over WebSockets, unencrypted, authenticated
+* 8091 MQTT over WebSockets, encrypted, authenticated

+And [shiftr.io](https://www.shiftr.io/docs/broker/mqtt-interface/) lists the following:

+shiftr.io Cloud :
+* 1883 MQTT, unencrypted port 1883
+* 8883: MQTT, encrypted
+* 443: secure WebSocket (WSS/HTTPS)

+shiftr.io Desktop :
+* 1883 MQTT, unencrypted port 1883
+* 8883: MQTT, encrypted
+* 1884:  WebSocket (WS/HTTP)

 Different client APIs support different approaches.
 For example, the ArduinoMqttClient supports both unencrypted and encrypted MQTT or MQTTS connections just by changing the port number and the WiFiClient to a WiFiSSLClient.
 The Eclipse Paho JS client send MQTT messages over web sockets, encrypted or unencrypted.
 Other MQTT client frameworks use one or more of these four methods.